appscode/blog/content/post/introducing-custom-container/index.md

   - MySQLOpsRequest
 ---

-### Add custom containers to KubeDB managed Database
+### Add custom containers in KubeDB managed Database

 Let's assume you have a KubeDB managed Database deployed in your Kubernetes environment.
 Now, You want to inject a sidecar container in the database StatefulSet in order to extend and enhance the functionality of existing containers.
 Currently, KubeDB doesn't have support for custom container insertion.
 But, we are having a workaround to run KubeDB managed pods with your own custom container.
 In this demo, we are going to demonstrate how to inject Filebeat container in KubeDB managed MySQL cluster.